EBC Trek with Heli Return - 12 days

 Altitude Sickness

 Altitude sickness (acute mountain sickness) is inevitable during the trek in Nepal.
 You will be spending many days above 3,000 meters and go above 5,000 meters multiple times too.
 What makes three passes trekking safe with us is our itinerary.
 We have a perfect balance of elevation rise and sleeping low with ample acclimatization days.
 Likewise, our experienced and trained mountain guide will keep an eye on your health while trekking.
 We use an oximeter and other devices to monitor your blood sugar level.
 The group will be equipped with all the necessary medicines and first aid kits to provide an immediate response in case of any medical emergency.
+In case, the trekker gets altitude sickness symptoms such as vomiting, headache, nausea, difficulty in breathing, insomnia etc., the mountain guide takes the necessary actions to subside the symptoms before gaining any further altitude.

 Travel Insurance